semperry/dynamic-react-navlinks/README.md

 ## Styles

-### The DynamicNavbar and NavLinks render with default style objects.
+### The DynamicNavbar and NavLinks render with a default style object.
 These styles can be kept, or they can be overwritten using props (listed below in the "Props" section).
 The default styles are:

 **_Navbar:_**